-Under the Public Health (Control of Disease) Act 1984, local authorities have a statutory duty to provide suitable funeral arrangements for persons who have died intestate within their boundaries where there is seemingly no one else willing or able to make funeral arrangements.
-This is known as a public health funeral.
+Under the Public Health (Control of Disease) Act 1984, local authorities have a statutory duty to provide a suitable public health funeral for persons who have died intestate within their boundaries where seemingly no one else is willing or able to make funeral arrangements.

 Finding next of kin

-We have encountered these situations hundreds of times before, and in the vast majority of cases have been able to locate at least one living relative.
-Our commitment is to transparency, and we always endeavour to be as responsive as we can be.
+We have encountered these situations hundreds of times before and have, in the vast majority of cases, been able to locate at least one living relative.
+Our commitment is to transparency, and we always endeavour to be as responsive as possible.
 We are also fully insured.

 By successfully locating the next of kin, it provides them with the option to make the funeral arrangements which would therefore no longer be the local authority’s responsibility (unless they chose not to take this on), saving both time and resources.